sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

 To further demonstrate the composability, let's add an encryption layer to our [04 &mdash; GZIP client/server with streams](04-gzip-client-server), starting with the client side.

-You can review all the implementation details in [05 &mdash; GZIP client/server with an encryption layer](05-gzip-encryption-client-server), but in summary in, once all the crypto initialization is correctly performed do the following on the server side and client side respectively:
+You can review all the implementation details in [05 &mdash; GZIP client/server with an encryption layer](05-gzip-encryption-client-server), but in summary, once all the crypto initialization is correctly performed we do the following on the server side and client side respectively:

 ```javascript
 req